bloominstituteoftechnology/iOS-Sprint2-Challenge-Alternative/README.md

 ## Student records

 Create two new types in separate files: `Student` and `StudentManager`.
 These types should both be classes, even though you used a `Student` struct yesterday.
+Also every property in `Student` should now be a `var` and not `let`.

 As you did yesterday, conform `Student` to `CustomStringConvertible` and `Codable`.
 Implement `description` as you did, to create a human-readable description of the student record.